+The board of directors for Apple include Tim Cook, Al Gore, Andrea Jung, Ronald Sugar, and others as listed in this post.
 Apple, Inc., the American tech giant, has grown to become one of the largest companies in the world, with an expansive market capitalization of over $800 billion and over 1.2 billion active iPhones, iPads, and Macs worldwide.
-Apple’s success is mainly owed to visionary company founders Steve Jobs and Steve Wozniak and its impressive board of directors, such as Tim Cook, Al Gore, and others.
+Apple’s success is mainly owed to visionary company founders Steve Jobs and Steve Wozniak and its impressive board of directors.
 They have contributed to Apple’s success over the years.

 Apple’s board of directors includes Andrea Jung, Arthur D. Levinson, Tim Cook, Ronald D. Sugar, Al Gore, and others.
 Each director comes with a unique set of skills and experience that has assisted in making Apple the successful Company it is today.